Anniversary Exhibition: "100 Objects on the History of KIT"

 The question then arises: which objects tell the stories of KIT?
 Complex machines and apparatuses from experimental research or simplified models of academic teaching?
 Which objects embody innovations and their industrial application?
 Which objects actually tell the history of KIT: everyday office objects or building artefacts, works of art, or monuments?

-You can help to actively shape the development of this exhibition by proposing an object which, in your opinion, tells the history of KIT.
-This object does not have to represent 200 years, but should highlight the identity – grown through history of KIT.
+We asked you to be an active part of the creative process of our exhibition by proposing an object which, in your opinion, tells the history of KIT.
+This object did not have to represent 200 years, but should highlight the identity – grown through history – of KIT.

-In order to classify your proposal, we request you provide us with a short description of the object's significance, if possible together with a photo.
-The description should address the following questions on a maximum of one page:
+In order to classify your proposal, we requested you provide us with a short description of the object's significance, if possible together with a photo.

 1000 Ideas, But Only One Exhibition – The Basics of Object Selection